 For a long time, Plotts were primarily used for tracking and treeing raccoons and mountain lions or hunting boars and bears.
 However, they’ve become more popular as companion animals in recent years, and more and more Plotts are serving as family pets than proper hunting dogs.

 Unfortunately, few understand the amount of exercise plots require, which leads to behavioral problems and a depressed, frustrated or anxious pup.

 Another hunting breed that needs plenty of room to roam, Weimaraners are infamous for their spooky-yet-endearing expression and gorgeous gray coat.
 However, like many other hunting breeds, Weimaraners need plenty of exercise to help deplete their considerable energy reserves.

 Weimaraners often love to play fetch for hours at a time, but they often enjoy running with their owners and swimming as well.

 Often recognized as one of the smartest breeds in the world, border collies are another herding breed who were born to run, jump and play.
 The combination of intelligence and high energy levels can make for a destructive dog, so it is especially important to make sure you are emptying out your border collie’s fuel tank on a regular basis.

-We’d also love to know what kinds of activities you do with your dog to get him the exercise he needs?
+We’d also love to know what kinds of activities you do with your high-energy dog to get him the exercise he needs?
 What has worked and what hasn’t?
 Let us know in the comments below.